noapoleon/dotfiles/README.md

  - **Terminal multiplexer**: [tmux](https://github.com/tmux/tmux)
  - **Font**: [JetBrainsMono Nerd Font](https://www.nerdfonts.com/font-downloads)

+> [!WARNING]
+> These dotfiles were made under debian 12, they should work on other distros but haven't been tested for that.

 # Todo
 ### System
 - [ ] install arch on spare ssd again